What is my actual return?

 • Increases or decreases in the value of your possessions

-For example, an increase in the value of your 2nd home.
+For example, an increase in the value of your 2nd house.
 Or the rise in value of your cryptocurrencies or shares.
 These amounts can also be negative.
 For example, if the value of your cryptocurrencies or shares is lower at the end of the year than at the beginning.

-• Example
+Example

-In 2026, you spend 120 days in your holiday house in Zeeland.
-The WOZ value of your 2nd house is €237,000.
+In 2026, you let your holiday house in Zeeland from 1 June to 30 September.
+You can use the holiday house yourself for the rest of the year (243 days).
+You opt for the fixed percentage of 5.06% of the WOZ value.
+The WOZ value of your 2nd house with reference date 1 January 2025 is €237,000.
 5.06% of the WOZ value is €11,992.

-The 'bijtelling eigen gebruik' (addition for private use) is: €11,992 x the number of days spent there per year (120/365) = €3,942.
+The addition for private use is: €11,992 x the number of days per year you can use the house yourself (243/365) = €7,983.

 We calculate the actual return on your total assets